Birational Weyl Group Action on the Symplectic Groupoid and Cluster Algebras: Transitivity of Coisotropic Reductions under the Weyl Group Action

-We are going to show Hamiltonian reductions are conjugated under our birational Weyl group action.
-We first recall the crucial concept (Definition \ref{defn218}): A cluster modular group $\Gamma_{|\Sigma|}$ is the group generated by cluster transformations on the seed $\Sigma$ which preserve the initial quiver.
-An element in the cluster modular group is called cluster modular transformation.
+We show that the coisotropic reductions are conjugate under the birational Weyl group action.
+We first recall the following definition (Definition~\ref{defn218}): The cluster modular group $\Gamma_{|\Sigma|}$ is the group generated by cluster transformations on a seed $\Sigma$ that preserve the initial quiver.
+Elements of this group are referred to as cluster modular transformations.